Alopecia Areata in Children

 TLDR Alopecia areata in children is often linked to genetics, autoimmune issues, and stress, and is treated with corticoids or PUVA therapy.

-Alopecia areata in children accounted for 2-5% of dermatological consultations and was believed to have a multifactorial etiology, including genetic predisposition and autoimmune disorders linked to diseases like type I diabetes, Hashimoto's thyroiditis, pernicious anemia, and Addison's anemia, with emotional stress as a contributing factor.
-Clinically, it presented as round or oval plaques of hair loss on the head without inflammation, with diagnostic signs such as short hairs with thin proximal ends.
-Treatment varied by severity, with corticoids being commonly used, and PUVA therapy as an alternative.
+Alopecia areata in children was a condition characterized by hair loss, accounting for 2-5% of dermatological consultations in this age group.
+Its etiology was believed to be multifactorial, involving genetic predisposition and autoimmune disorders, with associations to diseases like type 1 diabetes, Hashimoto's thyroiditis, pernicious anemia, and Addison's anemia, as well as emotional stress.
+Clinically, it presented as round or oval patches of hair loss, primarily on the head, without inflammation.
+Diagnosis was aided by the presence of short hairs with thin proximal ends at the plaque periphery.
+Treatment varied with disease severity, commonly using corticosteroids, and alternatives like PUVA therapy, which combined psoralens with UVA irradiation.
 Psychological support was sometimes necessary.

 Discuss this study in the Community →